iO-Academy/2019-dec-synergyOs/README.md

 ### Cows game

 A game where you must protect the falling cows, abducted by aliens, from parachuting into the fire.
 Game made by Mayden 2017 Cohort

+### Codepen

+Allows you to use Codepen to make Pens inside SynergyOS